GordoNice/fitsgeo/docs/user_guide.rst

 	:lines: 117-119
 	:language: python

-Because plane have infinite sizes, we need to pass special ``size`` parameter to the ``draw`` method.
+Since the plane has infinite dimensions, we need to pass a special ``size`` parameter to the ``draw`` method.
 This parameter limits plane and allows to draw this plane as square (if plane is vertical) or as parallelogram for general case.

-We can draw every surface separately as on the code:
+We can draw every surface separately as it shown below:

 .. literalinclude:: examples/example1.py
 	:lineno-start: 121